abjur/abjData/cran-comments.md

 There were no ERRORs or WARNINGs.

-There was 1 NOTE:
+There was 2 NOTES:

 checking installed package size ...
 NOTE installed size is  6.6Mb sub-directories of 1Mb or more: data   6.4Mb

+checking data for non-ASCII characters
+Note: found 141146 marked UTF-8 strings

-It is a data package so this note is expected.
+It is a data package so these notes are expected.